farmera/sare_grant/study_results_balloons.md

 our GSD was from 3-5 sq in or 0.06-0.17 sq ft.

 Commercial providers of satellite image data generally charge for their services while Landsat is free.
-There is a delay of 16 days between captures of Landsat data and cloud-cover can be a significant issue for any satellite or airplane data capture service.
+There is a delay of 16 days between successive captures of Landsat data and cloud-cover may be a significant issue for any satellite or airplane data service.

 ![](img/1m-resolution.png)
 1 meter per pixel